How to cope with divorce or separation

 - OnePlusOne - the relationship charity

 - Gingerbread's free Wellbeing Workshops - are a chance to meet other single parents and learn tools to manage stress and improve your wellbeing.
-These 2-hour sessions are delivered online at times that fit around busy family lives.
+These two-hour sessions are delivered online at times that fit around busy family lives.

-- Dads Unlimited - a charity that aims to support dads to seek help for their mental health following family breakdown, and help them improve their co-parenting relationships
+- Dads Unlimited - a charity that aims to support dads to seek help for their mental health following a family breakdown, and help them improve their co-parenting relationships

 - Employers & EAPs - speak to your work and find out if you’re able to access any resources or professional help